bi11a1/GLUT-project/README.md

 # Snake Game

 A simple snake game using opengl.
+The task was completed for computer graphics course.

 # Demo